Foxinatel/COMS20012-Notes/csb.typ

 *How it works:* Establishing an IP tunnel to exchange data through _(Security is optional to protect the tunnel)_

+#colbreak()

+=== IP tunnel
-*IP tunnel:* Encapsulating an IP packet into another IP packet
+Encapsulating an IP packet into another IP packet
 - The two remote local networks are virtually forming the same local network thanks to the tunnel
 - The packet is going out a private network and is getting into another private network through the tunnel

-== Security protocols and VPN:
+== Security protocols and VPN
 Strong need to introduce some security services:
-– Data confidentiality
+- Data confidentiality
-– Data integrity
+- Data integrity
-– Data origin authentication
+- Data origin authentication

 Services implemented by the security protocols:
-– IPsec (IP Security)
+- IPsec (IP Security)
-– TLS (Transport Layer Security)
+- TLS (Transport Layer Security)

 *Objectives of security protocol:* To protect any communication over a network

 Two successive phases:
-– *Initialization phase:* authentication of entities, negotiation of security services, exchange of encryption keys – *Data protection phase:* activation of security services over data flows
+- *Initialization phase:* authentication of entities, negotiation of security services, exchange of encryption keys
+- *Data protection phase:* activation of security services over data flows

-== IPsec and TLS VPN:
+== IPsec and TLS VPN
 2 main usages:
-+ *Interconnecting LANs*
+- *Interconnecting LANs*
-+ *Nomad access to a distant network*
+- *Nomad access to a distant network*

 _Digital nomads are people who travel freely while working remotely using technology and the internet._